paulttt/paulttt/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on Carbon Capture and Storage
+- 👯 I’m looking to collaborate on Climate things
+- 🤔 I’m looking for help with chemistry and oceanology
-- 📫 Reach me at: paul.teufel@web.de
+- 📫 Reach me at: mail@paulteufel.com
 <!--
 **paulttt/paulttt** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.